DPDK/dpdk/doc/guides/contributing/abi_policy.rst

 Libraries marked as ``experimental`` are entirely not considered part of an ABI version, and may change without warning at any time.
-Experimental libraries always have a major version of ``0`` to indicate they exist outside of ABI Versioning, with the minor version incremented with each ABI change to library.
+Experimental libraries always have a major version of ``0`` to indicate they exist outside of :ref:`abi_versioning` , with the minor version incremented with each ABI change to library.